 Documents of financial relevance shall be kept according to the requirements of the grant agreement, in particular according to the corresponding article of the grant agreement.
 Special attention shall be paid to receipts, contracts and time sheets of staff working on the project.
-More information can be found in the COSME Financial Guidelines available at https://ec.europa.eu/EISMEA/en/cosme under "Reference documents".
+Useful information is provided in the Financial Guidelines.

-4.5.3 Final reports
+4.5.3 Periodic reports (Final and interim)

-The technical implementation report template is a part of the grant agreements, and is attached as an Annex.
-The template for the technical management final reports will be made available in due time prior to the submission date.
+The beneficiaries must provide reports to request payments, in accordance with the schedule and modalities set out in the grant agreement.
+The template for the technical reports will be made available in due time prior to the report submission date.